keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 3.md

 #### The Chamber

 ```
-The cave's entrance is fairly steep,
+The cave's entrance is fairly steep, leading down, deeper underground.
+The walls look excavated by hand, supported by beams
 ```

 #### The Tent